-Student dropouts have become common among colleges, especially as tuition prices rise and the cost of living increases.
+Student dropouts have become common among colleges, especially as tuition prices and the cost of living rise.
 The more community college administrators work to understand the reasons for student withdrawals, the more they can prevent dropouts through effective programming and services for student engagement.

 Community college students drop out of school or classes for several reasons.
-From insufficient finances to a need for more community or acceptance at school, withdrawal can be based on various social, economic, or emotional causes.
-Here are the top five reasons students drop out of college.
+From insufficient finances to a need for more community or acceptance at school, various social, economic, or emotional causes contribute to withdrawal.
+Here are the top six reasons students drop out of college.

 Many first-generation college students or those from low-income families do not have the funds to pay their way through college.
 Even with the assistance of student loans, the money might not be enough to cover basic costs for books, supplies, or a meal plan.
 As tuition costs increase, many students must work full-time to pay for college or support their families.

 While colleges might think they offer enough money in loans and scholarships, many do not.
-Failing to find the money to pay for college can be one of the main reasons a student drops out.
+The inability to pay for college often causes students to drop out.
 Alternatively, those applying for loans or financing might become overwhelmed and give up on reapplying.
+According to the survey, 30 percent of students think about dropping out due to financial challenges.

 Staying on top of lectures, tests, and studying can become stressful for students who don’t know how to manage their time.
 Because college requires a commitment of several years, many students might not think the time and effort are worth the anxiety and burnout.
 Either life, work, or health will get in the way.

-In other cases, students are not able to commit to the commuting distance between their home and college.
-For those who drive from far away, the responsibilities of gas, car maintenance, and driving time might prove too much.
+In other cases, students cannot commit to the commuting distance between their home and college.
+For those who live far away, the responsibilities of gas, car maintenance, and driving time might prove too much.

 Many nontraditional students may struggle to fit in with the college lifestyle and social scene due to their age or unique situation.
-Creating good relationships with students and finding community through extracurricular activities can be difficult.
+While creating good relationships with students and finding community through extracurricular activities can be challenging, it is crucial to fostering a comfortable and welcoming learning environment.

 College is a significant commitment for all kinds of students.
-A support system to guide and advise you can make a huge difference for those considering dropping out.
+When the pressure of college overwhelms students, it is harder to accomplish their goals.
+A support system to guide and advise students can make a huge difference for those considering dropping out.
 While friends and family can offer good support, having access to mentors, peers, and academic advisors is essential to any student’s success.
-When the pressure of college overwhelms students, it is harder to accomplish their goals.

-When re-engaging dropout college students, a community college can take several steps to ensure struggling residents feel cared for and supported.
-Here are six steps colleges can take to encourage students to engage in more academic and extracurricular events.
+When reengaging dropout college students, a community college can take several steps to ensure struggling residents feel cared for and supported.
+Here are seven steps colleges can take to encourage students to engage in more academic and extracurricular events.

-The cost of getting a college education rises every year.
-Due to this price rise, many financial aid institutions and programs struggle to keep up.
-While colleges might think the student loans and scholarships they offer are enough for students to pay their way through college, in many cases, it is not.
+The cost of getting a college education rises every year, and many financial aid institutions and programs struggle to keep up.
+While colleges might think the student loans and scholarships they offer are enough for students to pay their way through college, in many cases, they are not.

 Learners who feel overwhelmed by classes and projects might be tempted to drop out due to burnout or stress.
 However, extra study assistance from peer mentors and professional tutors can build a student’s confidence and help them succeed academically.